This article explains the small claims process from filing a case in Small Claims Court through the possible outcomes.

 If you win your case, you might be able to get your filing fee back as part of the costs the court awards you.

 If you can’t afford to pay the filing fee, you can ask the court to waive your fees.
-You can use the Do-It-Yourself Fee Waiver form for this.
+You can use our Do-It-Yourself Fee Waiver tool for this.
 Your case will not start until your request is approved or you pay the filing fees.

-The clerk will give your case a number, assign a judge or magistrate and complete the notice of hearing, which will state when and where the hearing on your case will be.
+The clerk will give you a case a number, assign a judge or magistrate and complete the notice of hearing.
+The notice of hearing will state when and where the hearing on your case will be.

 Telling the Defendant About the Claim

-The court will send a copy of your claim to each defendant.
-This is called serving the Affidavit and Claim on the defendant.
+The court will send a copy of your claim to each Defendant.
+This is called serving the Affidavit and Claim on the Defendant.
 You must pay the cost of the service.
 Tell the clerk you want it served by personal service or by certified mail, return receipt requested.
-The cost of service can be as little as $5.00 for certified mail, or as much as $21.00 plus mileage for personal service.
+The cost of service can be as little as $15 for certified mail, or as much as $26 plus mileage for personal service.

 The Defendant’s Options